lichaozhy/tjucs-airank-2025/document/blog/article/0ef3cad5-949a-4dee-87a0-a3f4f2d090ac/README.md

 ### 1.1 Source

-Beacon3D, published at CVPR 2025, with the paper titled "Unveiling the Mist over 3D Vision-Language Understanding," is jointly proposed by the Beijing Institute for General Artificial Intelligence (BIGAI), Peking University, and Tsinghua University.
+Beacon3D, published in the CVPR 2025, with the paper titled "Unveiling the Mist over 3D Vision-Language Understanding," is jointly proposed by the Beijing Institute for General Artificial Intelligence (BIGAI), Peking University, and Tsinghua University.
 This benchmark aims to deeply analyze the model's visual language understanding capabilities in complex 3D scenes through an object-centric evaluation framework.
 This evaluation focuses on its 2D version.

 - Project Homepage: [beacon-3d.github.io](http://beacon-3d.github.io)